 Chinese AI inference costs are lower for three structural reasons:

 Architecture choices.
-DeepSeek's Mixture of Experts (MoE) architecture activates only a fraction of model parameters for any given inference call, dramatically reducing compute per token.
-This is an engineering choice that prioritizes inference efficiency over training convenience — a trade-off that makes economic sense when your market is defined by volume rather than margin.
+Sparse and mixture-of-experts designs activate only part of a model for a given request, reducing active compute per token.
+This is an engineering choice that prioritizes inference efficiency, which matters when the market is defined by volume.

 What 140 Trillion Tokens Does Not Tell You